 SSL_up_ref() increments the reference count for an existing SSL structure.

-SSL_dup() duplicates an existing SSL structure into a new allocated one.
+SSL_dup() duplicates an existing SSL structure into a new allocated one or just increments the reference count if the connection is active.
 All settings are inherited from the original SSL structure.
 Dynamic data (i.e. existing connection details) are not copied, the new SSL is set into an initial accept (server) or connect (client) state.

 The following return values can occur:

 The creation of a new SSL structure failed.
 Check the error stack to find out the reason.

 The return value points to an allocated SSL structure.